An "adaptive" approach to control explosive aphid populations: Discussion And Conclusion

 \section{Discussion And Conclusion}

+The classical model for aphid dynamics proposed by Kindlmann et. al. \cite{kindlmann2010modelling} accurately predicts the ``boom-bust" single peak dynamics - such as seen in soybean aphid pest populations.
+However, population dynamics of aphids on several other crops display multiple peaks (two to three) in a single growing season - a dynamic which cannot be captured by classical models \cite{kindlmann2010modelling}.
+This paper explores several real-world motivations for multiple peak dynamics, and offers alternative modeling methods to address this issue.
+The economic damage to crop yield, and the specific levels at which such damage occurs due to aphid infestation, has also been examined.

-In the current work, we see that the VNLM proposed in \cite{K07} possesses extremely rich dynamics and is capable of predicting multiple population peaks as is observed in the field with many species of aphids (see Fig. \ref{fig:klm_x0_80}).
-However, the model also possesses finite time blow-up solutions (see Fig. \ref{fig:klm_x0_85}) that have not been reported earlier in the literature, to the best of our knowledge.
-We also see introducing delay parameters enables us to mimic many of these multiple peak dynamics while damping the blow-up solutions (see Fig. \ref{fig:diff_initial_delay}).
+The current work reaffirms that the VCM proposed in \cite{K07} has extremely rich dynamics, and is capable of predicting multiple population peaks, as is observed in the field with many species of aphids (Fig. \ref{fig:klm_x0_80}).
+However, the model also possesses finite time blow-up solutions (Fig. \ref{fig:klm_x0_85}) that have not been reported earlier in the literature, to the best of our knowledge.
+Essentially we show that the VCM \cite{K07}, has two critical features: it is able to correctly reproduce multi-peak dynamics of aphid populations (Fig. \ref{fig:klm_x0_80}), but it is also subject to finite-time blow-up, a new finding - not previously reported for this model.
+Our analysis of the blow-up behavior, through a numerical study of \eqref{eq:1} - \eqref{eq:22a}, confirms that its initiation is catalyzed by higher initial populations ($x_0$), and is triggered by fluctuations in the $a$ parameter.
+These results demonstrate a fundamental structural instability that remains even when more realistic factors, e.g., time delay, are included in the model structure.
+Furthermore, from a purely mathematical angle, one can investigate deriving the necessary conditions for finite-time blow-up solutions in the VCM.
+We see numerically that the smaller the parameter $a$ is, the smaller the data required to produce a finite-time blow-up solution is.
+This is unproven by us presently, and warrants further investigation.